prashantpiyush/Bits-PS2-form-helper/README.md

 Instead of the old drag-n-drop, this script will provide you with text boxes to input the preference numbers.

+### How to use
+  1. Go to station preference page on psd site.
+  1. Open the console in developer tools of your browser (`Ctrl+Shift+i` for chrome).
+  1. Copy and paste the code below in the console.
+You can also use the save.js file present in this repo.
+  1. Text boxes will appear on page with current preference for each station.
+  1. Use these input boxes to assign preference number to each station.
+  1. Make sure there are no duplicate value.
+If there are, then the page will prompt you that there are invalid values present.
+  1. Make sure that all the values between `0` and `(total number of stations) - 1` are present.
+If not, page will alert you that all ranks are not available.
+  1. Save the form using `Save All Preferences` button.
+  1. Re-visit the page again, and make sure all the changes are saved.

 ### Code
 ```
 $("span[id|='spnRank']").each(function (i, el) {